 Foreign businesses often have a great deal to gain by expanding into the US.
 Incorporating in the US can have a dramatic impact on your credibility and perception among US consumers, as well as with potential investors.
 Foreign business entities are eligible for a number of special tax breaks and grants, which are unavailable to nationals.

 Determine your resident status

 For tax purposes, resident status is not just determined by having a green card.
 Currently, the IRS is able to consider you a resident citizen for tax reasons if you have resided in the US for 31 consecutive days.
 Residents are taxed on their global income, while non-citizens are taxed only on the income that they accrue in the US.

+Which state?
 The first step towards incorporation, for both foreign nationals and US citizens, is to determine which state in which you will be forming your new business.
 Each state has its own set of taxation policies and ongoing compliance requirements, which makes your choice of where to incorporate an important one.
 For foreign-based business, there are typically only three states that make for a logical choice.

 If your business already has a physical presence in the US, such as an office or retail location, it is typically advisable to incorporate in that state.
 The main reasons for this are typically the logistical benefits that operating in a small geographical area can provide.

 If you do not already have a strong business presence in the US, it is recommended that you form in either Delaware or Nevada.
 These two states are considered the most business friendly and typically offer the most beneficial tax implications and lax operational requirements.
 However, keep in mind that to conduct business in states other than the one in which you formed, you may need to go through a process called “foreign qualification”.

 Appoint registered agent Once you have determined the state, you will need to delegate an individual who has a physical address in that state, to act as your registered agent.
 This individual will be responsible for receiving any and all communications between your business and the government.